A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 Undergraduate Economics student (3.8 GPA) with proven leadership and research skills.
 Six months of international internship experience with the UNHCR.
 Seeking admission into New York University’s Master’s program in Economics with a specialization in Development Economics.

-Write a detailed education section
+Include a detailed education section

 - Name of university or college